imthosea/celestialgdx/README.md

 - AssetManager now gets the loader by class; per-file-extension loaders cannot be set anymore.
 This may change
 - TEMP: 3D model loading by AssetManager will not work
 - GLFW events are now polled before rendering
+- ApplicationListener.resize is no longer called on frame 1

 ### Removed
 - FileHandle: